ScottBurger/going_rogue_podcast/about.md

 Tyler Pittman - Hades addict

 Kris - Elden Ring expert and #1 fan of Daniru17

+BigSimple - [YouTuber showcasing Caves of Qud](https://youtube.com/@bigsimple) and other indie games

 ## What is a Roguelike?